FloorSlip Ltd – Head Office -

 Probably, if it shines, it’ll be slippery when wet; if its very smooth or glossy, again it will be slippery when wet.
 The images below shows various floors typically found in office receptions, schools, shopping centres, hotel bathrooms, kitchens with a normal Pendulum Test Value of 50 when dry -

 That depends on what the floor is used for, the amount of traffic, and if it is possible to maintain it mainly in a DRY condition (also read more about this in ALARP).
 The HSE / HSL has calculated a minimum recommended (and expected) Pendulum Test Value of 36 PTV on a horizontal floor (zero degrees) reduces the probability of slip to 1 in a million but this must be achieved on dry floors, wet floors and floors contaminated with substances relevant to the floor environment such as blood, cooking oil, talcum powder, grease, engine oil, diesel or urine.
 A drop of just 2 PTV to 34 will raise the chances of slip by 10 times.

-Probably, if it shines, it’ll be slippery, but if its textured (Like the image below) then the chances are far better that it will be less slippery -
+Probably, if it shines, it will generally be slippery, but if its textured (Like the image below) then the chances are far better that it will be less slippery -

 The purpose of the Floor Slip Pendulum Test is to check the floors to ascertain they are safe and meet the HSE recommendation on Floor Safety.
 The floor testing is conducted using British Standards (BS7976-

 Use the 4 STEP ACTION PLAN (See below) to prevent floor slip accidents occurring: -

 FloorSlip can provide Floor Sample Tests and / or arrange Ramp Testing before a floor is laid.
 This simple action of Floor Sample Testing is highly recommended if you are at the stage of specifying a new floor or a floor surface type in new building and can save you many thousands of pounds for the sake of a few hundred pounds.

 Unfortunately, too much onus is placed on the aesthetics of a floor with too little impetus considered as to the grip potential and its ability to prevent floor slip injuries -